 For now it’s pretty simple.
 I target space themed keywords + poster for the ones were I have a solid collection.
 The others I’ve put on hold for now.

 As part of setting up the campaigns, I realized that I needed a lot more landing pages for the different keywords.
 So I created extra categories.
 There are now about 15 categories on the store, but some of them have a pretty low number of products.
 Ideally I want 10-15 products in each category to offer some options.

 Next thing I wanted to do was improve the navigation.
 I added product filters to the sidebar (I’m using the Product Filter & Search app by BoostCommerce) and remade the dropdown in the top navigation menu:

 This should help visitors browse the collection and get around a little easier.

-I also added suggested products to the different product pages, with Personalized Recommendations app from Beeketing.
+I also added suggested products to the different product pages, with Personalized Recommendations app from Beeketing (not available in the app store any longer).
 This app takes a cut of revenue for every sale it assists with, so I’ll need to see if it’s worth it.

 Here is what it looks like:

 I’ve also added Hotjar to the website to see what the visitors are doing and where they get stuck.
 More on that in the next update.